Digestivo (Hannibal): Plot

 Police officials led by Inspector Benetti (Giorgio Lupano) interrupt the meeting between Hannibal Lecter (Mads Mikkelsen), Will Graham (Hugh Dancy) and Jack Crawford (Laurence Fishburne).
 Despite Crawford claiming to be a federal agent, the police ignore him, only taking Lecter and Graham with them, intending to deliver them to Mason Verger (Joe Anderson).
 Officers then prepare to kill Crawford, but he is saved by Chiyoh (Tao Okamoto), who kills the officers.
 They leave to find Lecter and Graham in Muskrat Farm, despite Crawford having to evade authorities.

 At Muskrat Farm, Mason informs Lecter and Graham about Crawford's "death", which will be blamed on Lecter.
-They have dinner, where Mason states his intentions of eating Lecter and then cutting Graham's face so he can wear it.
+They have dinner, where Mason states his intentions of eating Lecter and then cutting off Graham's face so he can wear it.
 Graham wounds Cordell (Glenn Fleshler) by biting his cheek and is told that he will be fed to the pigs after they remove his face.
 Meanwhile, Margot (Katharine Isabelle) starts conspiring with Alana Bloom (Caroline Dhavernas) to get Mason's sperm in hopes of conceiving a child, with Bloom acting as the surrogate.
 However, Mason is aware of their relationship and intentions and says that he has already found a surrogate, just saying "she is on the farm".

 While Bloom explains her decisions with Graham, Margot visits a caged Lecter, who tells her that Mason will betray her.
-Bloom suddenly arrives and kills a guard.
+Bloom suddenly arrives and tranquilizes a guard.
 She then approaches, willing to release him if he can "save Will", which he promises.
 She releases him, but Lecter states that Margot must be the one to kill Mason so she can take the sperm, with Lecter taking the blame for her.
 Mason's surgery begins and he is put under anesthesia, but Cordell starts slicing into Graham's face without using anesthesia on him.
 Lecter arrives and kills Cordell, cutting off his face and putting it on Mason's, who is horrified to discover it when he wakes up.